TanD18/Mask-Detection/README.md

 ## Problem Description

 Detect from an image of a person, if mask is worn or not.
-If mask is worn, is worn partially or fully.
+If mask is worn, is it worn partially or fully.